MiaoDX/hand_in_homework/English/slides.md

 ---

->ä¸è¯†åºå±±çœŸé¢ç›®ï¼Œåªç¼˜èº«åœ¨æ­¤å±±ä¸­
+>²»Ê¶Â®É½ÕæÃæÄ¿£¬Ö»ÔµÉíÔÚ´ËÉ½ÖÐ
-> -- è‹è½¼ã€Žé¢˜è¥¿æž—å£ã€
+> -- ËÕéø¡ºÌâÎ÷ÁÖ±Ú¡»

 150 years ago, there were no cars, now we send human into outer space.

 30 years ago (Sep.
-1987), China send out the first email:
+1987), China sent out the first email:

 >Across the Great Wall we can reach every corner in the world
->ï¼ˆè¶Šè¿‡é•¿åŸŽï¼Œèµ°å‘ä¸–ç•Œï¼‰
+>£¨Ô½¹ý³¤³Ç£¬×ßÏòÊÀ½ç£©

-Now, almost everyone have the access to Internet.
+Now, almost everyone has the access to Internet.

-25 years ago, most of us have not come into this world, now, we are ...
+25 years ago, most of us have not come into this world, now, we are...

 ## So, just image

-You have a parter:
+You have a partner:

 * who can cheer you up when you're upset
-* who can alway chat to you or keep silent as you wish
+* who can always chat to you or keep silent as you wish
 * who remember each and every stuff you need to keep in mind
-* who take care of your heath like a outstanding doctor or expert coach in gym
+* who take care of your health like a outstanding doctor or expert coach in gym
 * who make you breakfast, lunch, and supper like a chief cook of restaurant in "Le Guide Michelin"
 * who looks exactly like the one you want to marry in dream but have no chance in reality
 * who can also kid around if you want that